rcnfinance/rcn-network/README.md

-RCN - Ripio Credit Network
+RCN
 ==================================
-Ripio Credit Network (“RCN​”) is a protocol based on smart contracts and blockchain technology, which brings enhanced transparency and reliability in credit and lending.
+RCN​ is a global p2p lending protocol based on smart contracts and blockchain technology, which brings enhanced transparency and reliability in credit and lending.
 The protocol enables connections between lenders and borrowers located anywhere in the world, regardless of currency.

 This repository contains the contracts that integrate the network, the current status of the project is alpha, and we are in the first stages of development.